JDshi/bobcat/README.md

 # bobcat
 ## welcome to bobcat
-bobcat is a libraries that support thrift run
+bobcat is a library that support thrift run

 ## Getting Started